IlyasHabeeb/Machine_Learning/ML_Assignment_2/README.txt

-This Assignment has been done together by Mohammed Ilyas Habeeb and Faiyaz Sundrani.
+Summary:

+Programming Task - To predict the miles per gallon (mpg) of a car, given its displacement and horsepower.

+Machine Learning Algorithms Implemented:

+Implemented K-Nearest Neighbors from scratch (without using scikit-learn) Implemented Linear Regression and Polynomial Regression using scikit-learn

-This zip file contains three files:
+This folder contains five files:

+1. hw2_2018s.pdf - A pdf file that contains the questions for Assignment 2

-1. HW_1.ipynb - The iPython Notebook that contains the source code for the programming part in Assignment 1
+2. HW2_P2_Prog.ipynb - The iPython Notebook that contains the source code for the programming part in Assignment 2

-2. HW_1.txt - A .txt file for the same iPython notebook as above.
-This file is for safety purpose if the above .ipynb file does not open.
-Just change the extension of this file from .txt to .ipynb to view the source code

-3. MLAssignment_1_Final.pdf - A pdf file that contains solutions for Assignment 1
+3. Written_Ans.pdf - A pdf file that contains solutions for the written part of Assignment 2

-4. predictionsHW1.csv - A .csv file that contains the predictions of:
+4. Programming_Ans.pdf - A pdf file that contains solutions for the programming part of Assignment 2

-- Gaussian Naive Bayes (for entire 200 examples)
-- Gaussian Naive Bayes (for cross validation)
-- Zero R (for cross validation)
+5. Data - A folder that contains the dataset for this assignment